run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 * GPU memory swap cannot be enabled if the Run:ai [strict or fair time-slicing](GPU-time-slicing-scheduler.md#gpu-time-slicing-modes) is used.
 GPU memory swap can only be used with the default NVIDIA time-slicing mechanism.
 * CPU RAM size cannot be decreased once GPU memory swap is enabled.

-## Enabling and configuring GPU memory swap¶
+## Enabling and configuring GPU memory swap

 Before configuring GPU memory swap, dynamic GPU fractions must be enabled.
 You can also configure and use Node Level Scheduler.
 Dynamic GPU fractions enable you to make your workloads burstable, while both features will maximize your workloads’ performance and GPU utilization within a single node.